yoannbouet/IndigoCardGame/README.md

-# Indigo Card Game Project
+# IndigoCardGame Project

 A card game against a competent computer.

-From the Kotlin Basics course on Hyperskill.org.
+From the Kotlin Basics track on Hyperskill.org.

 https://hyperskill.org/tracks/18